 These are some insights to think about, huh?
 Let’s dive right into the reasons why this phenomenon happens.

-Reasons To ReInstall an App
+Reasons To ReInstall

 A frequent reason to uninstall an app to reinstall it later is insufficient memory in the smartphone.
-Let’s say you install an app to edit images, and after finishing what you had in mind you uninstall it because it takes valuable memory of your device.
+Let’s say you install an application to edit images, and after finishing what you had in mind you uninstall it because it takes valuable memory of your device.
 But that’s not all of it.

 There are certain apps whose life cycle depends on seasonality.
 For example, there might come a time when a user needs to find a roommate or a new flat, and therefore install several apps to do so.
 Once its purpose is fulfilled, the app becomes useless and it goes away.
 Maybe in a year or two, you need it again and reinstall it.
 And that’s the point, there are lots of apps that are seasonally and you get them because you need them for a certain period of time.
-This becomes usual for apps that have been available on the market for a long time.
+This becomes usual for applications that have been available on the market for a long time.

 It’s also frequent with mobile games, as they are trending during a period of time and everybody plays them.
 After a certain time, users get rid of them and reinstall them when they add new features or they just become trendy again.